Frequently Asked Questions - Corona

 - I found out I had close contact with an individual or a group that was tested positive for the novel coronavirus, what should I do?

 The Ministry of Health is investigating each and every case of close contact.
 If a person had close contact, this person must be placed under home isolation in line with given guidance and the law requires the person to send an online home isolation report to the Ministry of Health or to call the Ministry of Health Hotline *5400.
-If symptoms show, seek medical care in accordance with the Ministry of Health guidance.
-If you are not sure whether there was close contact, call the MDA Hotline - dial 101 for advice.
-If fever or respiratory symptoms develop, call 101 MDA Emergency Services Hotline, and do not go to an HMO clinic or the emergency ward.
+If fever or respiratory symptoms develop, call an HMO clinic or your HMO Hotline (if you are not medically insured, contact the Ministry of Health Hotline at *5400).
+If you are not sure whether there was close contact, call your HMO Hotline.
+If fever or respiratory symptoms develop, call your HMO Hotline, and do not go to an HMO clinic or the emergency ward.

 - I had close contact with a healthy person who had had contact with a novel coronavirus patient, and is now under home isolation.
 Can I be infected?

-- I have a fever and a new cough but I have not been in contact with a patient diagnosed in COVID-19 and have not returned from abroad, what should I do?
+- I have a fever or a new cough but I do not know whether I have been in contact with a patient diagnosed with COVID-19 and have not returned from abroad, what should I do?

 If fever develops above 38 degrees C and also new respiratory symptoms, stay at home for 48 hours after the fever and symptoms disappear and reduce contact with household members.
 Staying at home is not defined as home isolation, but is an important precaution during this period and it is desirable to maintain the isolation rules here as well.